Trump has first presidential physical: What to know

 “He takes a lipid lowering agent (rosuvastatin) and a low dose aspirin,” Bornstein wrote in the report.
 “He does not use tobacco products or alcohol.”

-Trump sat down to discuss the medical records on the "Dr. Oz Show," saying he has a tremendous amount of stamina, despite being the oldest president to enter the Oval Office.
+Trump sat down to discuss the medical records on the "Dr. Oz Show," saying he has a tremendous amount of stamina.

 "I would say just based on my life...I feel as good today as I did when I was thirty," Trump told Dr. Mehmet Oz in the Sept.
 2016 interview.